For a blended event, BYOD

 The way I’m picking up the signal, this is the emerging ‘new normal’ for all kinds of events on a planet coping with human-induced climate breakdown that makes flying shame popular.
 Some call it telepresence.

 Similarly to video conferencing, blended events are like beer — an acquired taste.
 You need to experience one blended event that’s actually effective, efficient and enjoyable for YOU— and that creates value for everyone involved while minimizing stress — before you start to appreciate them.
 In ECOLISE (the European Network for Community-led Initiatives on Climate change and Sustainability) we are experimenting a lot with video conferencing and blended events.
-We are all over Europe, we don’t have many opportunities to meet in person, we want to minimize our personal carbon footprint by travelling less, and more and more of us are choosing not to fly.
+We are all over Europe, we don’t have many opportunities to meet in person, we want to minimize our personal carbon footprint by travelling less, and many of us are following climate activist tradition of choosing not to fly.

 We encourage event participants to self-organise using devices we all normally use—laptops, smartphones, LCD projectors , external microphones, speakerphones, tripods, selfie sticks, etc. Hence we have a BYOD policy — bring your own device.

 In addition to BYOD, for a blended event to work well everyone involved needs to do something differently compared to a traditional in-person event.
 Everyone needs to become remote-ready.

 How to be remote-ready